shrihari7396/Anti_Plagarism_Interface/README.md

 * Detect plagiarism
 * Execute untrusted code safely
 * Evaluate coding submissions in real-time
-* Support large-scale users (colleges, competitions, hiring platforms)
+* Support large-scale usage for colleges, coding contests, and hiring platforms

-The system ensures **high performance, security, and maintainability** using modern backend engineering practices.
+The platform is engineered for **high performance, security, and maintainability** using modern distributed backend architecture.

 ---